Dual Member Proportional is an electoral system designed for use in countries with large sparsely-populated areas such as Canada.

 Dual Member Proportional (DMP) is not used anywhere in the world.
-It came third in the Prince Edward Island referendum of 2016 and is on the ballot for the 2018 referendum in British Columbia.
+It came third in the Prince Edward Island referendum of 2016 and second in the 2018 referendum in British Columbia.

-Under DMP each constituency would elect two MPs.
+Under DMP each constituency would elect two Members of Parliament (MPs).
 Parties would typically run two candidates on the same ticket, one as a primary candidate and the other as the secondary.
 Voters have a single vote and can cast it for a party ticket of two candidates, a party ticket of one candidate, or an independent.

 The primary candidate on the ticket with the largest number of votes becomes the first of the two MPs.